About the book

 Bobbitt, to whom she dedicates this poem.
 Her daddy, Kyle, changed the

-understands, death is but a dream.
-They may visit in a dream, or touch
+woman who understands, death is but a dream.
+They may visit in a dream, or

 Dorothea